History of Rome: Germanic invasions and collapse of the Western Empire

-Still Rome remained one of the strongholds of Paganism, led by the aristocrats and senators.
+Still Rome remained one of the strongholds of paganism, led by the aristocrats and senators.
 However, the new walls did not stop the city being sacked first by Alaric on 24 August 410, by Geiseric on 2 June 455, and even by general Ricimer's unpaid Roman troops (largely composed of barbarians) on 11 July 472.
 This was the first time in almost 800 years that Rome had fallen to an enemy.
 The previous sack of Rome had been accomplished by the Gauls under their leader Brennus in 387 BC.
 The sacking of 410 is seen as a major landmark in the decline and fall of the Western Roman Empire.
 St. Jerome, living in Bethlehem at the time, wrote that "The City which had taken the whole world was itself taken."
 These sackings of the city astonished all the Roman world.
 In any case, the damage caused by the sackings may have been overestimated.
-The population already started to decline from the late 4th century onward, although around the middle of the fifth century it seems that Rome continued to be the most populous city of the two parts of the Empire, with a population of not less than 650,000 inhabitants.
+The population already started to decline from the late 4th century onward, although around the middle of the fifth century it seems that Rome continued to be the most populous city of the two parts of the Empire, with a population of no fewer than 650,000 inhabitants.
 The decline greatly accelerated following the capture of Africa Proconsularis by the Vandals.
 Many inhabitants now fled as the city no longer could be supplied with grain from Africa from the mid-5th century onward.

 At the end of the 6th century Rome's population had reduced to around 30,000.
 Many monuments were being destroyed by the citizens themselves, who stripped stones from closed temples and other precious buildings, and even burned statues to make lime for their personal use.
 In addition, most of the increasing number of churches were built in this way.
 For example, the first Saint Peter's Basilica was erected using spoils from the abandoned Circus of Nero.
 This architectural cannibalism was a constant feature of Roman life until the Renaissance.
 From the 4th century, imperial edicts against stripping of stones and especially marble were common, but the need for their repetition shows that they were ineffective.
 Sometimes new churches were created by simply taking advantage of early Pagan temples, while sometimes changing the Pagan god or hero to a corresponding Christian saint or martyr.
 In this way, the Temple of Romulus and Remus became the basilica of the twin saints Cosmas and Damian.
 Later, the Pantheon, Temple of All Gods, became the church of All Martyrs.